Baseline Food Approach

 Method

-2. Cook: Add {{amt:ing-water}} water.
-Bring to a gentle simmer over low–medium heat, stirring/whisking frequently until thick and creamy (about 8–12 min, depending on grind).
+2. Cook: Add the water and tahini.
+Bring to a gentle simmer over low–medium heat, stirring or whisking frequently until thick and creamy (about 8–12 minutes, depending on grind).

 3. Adjust texture: For softer polenta, add small splashes of water and stir until smooth and glossy.